 The latest and most sophisticated version of Atmo lighting goes by the name Ambilight Next-Generation or simply Ambilight 3.
 Of course, this is not without reason.
 Until now, the solution grouped LEDs together and could not reproduce scenes with the utmost precision.
 Especially in the case of scenarios with clear color subdivisions, you can notice this when you take a closer look.

 The next generation of mood lighting resolves more precisely and is able to follow color gradients even more accurately and thus bring them more precisely onto your back wall.
 The result of the already quite impressive color feature is therefore even more remarkable.

 Retrofitting Ambilight lighting

-Philips has patented Ambilight technology built into their TVs – which is because other manufacturers do not incorporate these dynamic LEDs into their devices.
+Philips has patented Ambilight technology built into their TVs – which is why other manufacturers do not incorporate these dynamic LEDs into their devices.
 Fortunately, the lighting technology can be imitated with external technology.

+The various Ambilight kits differ from one another, particularly in terms of the time and effort required to set them up and in their price.
+Everyone has to find the ideal solution for themselves.
 To make this easier, we present a few Ambilight sets with which you can retrofit the feature.

 Our Ambilight Alternatives

 Philips Hue Play HDMI Sync Box